manhowong/manhowong.github.io/research.md

 order: 1
 ---

 I am interested in the development of two cognitive functions: motivation and language.
 In the future, I hope to explore more into language acquisition, an area combining my interests in language, motivation and development.
-One of my life goals is to promote social equity through science and education.
+One of my long-term goals is to be able to promote social mobility through my work.

 Current research:
 - [Lexical-semantic network growth in children from different socio-economic backgrounds](#lexical-semantic-network-growth-in-children-from-different-socio-economic-backgrounds)